-Well people, I’m here to tell you there is a better way.
+Well people, I'm here to tell you there is a better way.
 A much, much, MUCH better way.
-So I confessed my love of Master Chef a week or so ago and I actually learned how to cut an apple from that show!
-Gordon Ramsey did a little demo and then the contestants had to cut apples “the right way” until they were told they had made it through to the next round.
+So I watched Master Chef and I actually learned how to cut an apple from that show!
+Gordon Ramsey did a little demo and then the contestants had to cut apples "the right way" until they were told they had made it through to the next round.
 Some contestants cut for HOURS.
 It was so crazy to watch, but after that I started cutting apples like they taught on the show.
 I know that this is trivial but it really saves so much time and effort; it is a skill you want to know.
 Just think of how many apples you have cut in your life and how many more you will cut.
 You might as well be doing it right!

 How to cut an apple... the RIGHT way.
 (Because if it is how Gordon does it, it is the right way!)

 Step 1: Slice a little portion off the bottom of the apple so that the apple sits flat (the apples don't have to be peeled obviously... this one just is because I was using it in an apple cake recipe).

 Step 2: Slice one side off the apple, staying about ¼ of an inch away from the center (so that you miss the core).

 Step 3: Put the side you just cut down and again slice one side off the apple, staying about ¼ of an inch away from the center.